denjn5/denjn5.github.io/_posts/2017-07-08-no-frills-sunburst-tutorial-1.md

 1. The `partition` command is a special tool that will help organize our data into the sunburst pattern, and ensure things are properly sized (e.g., that we use all 360 degrees of the circle, and that each slice is sized relative to the other slices.)
 So far, this is about structure, since we haven't linked it to our actual data yet.

-2. `size` sets this partition's overall size "width" and "height".
+2. `size` sets this partition's overall size 'width' and 'height'.
 But we've shifted from an [x,y] coordinate system (where a box could be 25 by 25] to a system where we size each part of our sunburst in radians (how much of the 360 the shape will consume) and depth (distance from center to full radius):
     1. `2 * Math.PI` tells d3 the number of **radians** our sunburst will consume.
 Remember from middle-school geometry that a circle has a circumference of 2πr (2 * pi * r).
-This coordinate tells d3 how big our sunburst is in "radiuses".
+This coordinate tells d3 how big our sunburst is in 'radiuses'.
 The answer is that it's 2π radiuses (or *radians*).
 So it's a full circle.
         * Want a sunburst that's a ½ circle?
 Delete the `2 * `.
         * Want to better understand radians and how they map to degrees?
-Try [mathisfun: radians](https://www.mathsisfun.com/geometry/radians.html) or [Intuitive Guide to Angles, Degrees and Radians](https://betterexplained.com/articles/intuitive-guide-to-angles-degrees-and-radians/).
+Try [mathsisfun: radians](https://www.mathsisfun.com/geometry/radians.html) or [Intuitive Guide to Angles, Degrees and Radians](https://betterexplained.com/articles/intuitive-guide-to-angles-degrees-and-radians/).

     2. `radius` takes our variable, set above, and tells d3 that this is the distance from the center to the outside of the sunburst.